JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

     fill(ctx)
 end
 ```
-This `draw` function will get called each time the window gets resized or otherwise needs to refresh its display.
+This `draw` function will be called each time the window is resized or otherwise needs to refresh its display.

 ![canvas](figures/canvas.png)